It's time to roll up your sleeve and save a life — including yours.

 The Miller-Keystone Blood Center says that the consistency of blood donations is associated with lower risks of cancers including liver, lung, colon, and throat cancers due to the reduction in oxidative stress when iron is released from the bloodstream.

 People burn approximately 650 calories per donation of one pint of blood, according to the University of California, San Diego.
 A donor who regularly donates blood can lose a significant amount of weight, but it should not be thought of as a weight loss plan by any means.
 To donate blood the American Red Cross requires donors to weigh at least 110 pounds and maintain healthy iron levels in the body.

 Upon donation, donors are tested for syphilis, HIV, hepatitis, and other diseases.
-Testing indicates whether or not you are eligible to donate based on what is found in your bloodstream, the American Red Cross says.
+Testing indicates whether or not you are eligible to donate based on what is found in your bloodstream, says the American Red Cross.
 The organization also notes that a sample of your blood may be used now or in the future for additional tests and other medical research with your consent.